-Course Codes: HS2113 (SL Y1), HS2123 (SL Y2); HS2134 (HL Y1); HS2144 (HL Y2)
+Course Codes: HS2113 (SL Y1), HS2123 (SL Y2); HS2134 (HL Y1); HS2144 (HL Y2) Duration: Two years Prerequisites: Successful completion of Grade 10

 Economics is one of the pillars of modern society, the understanding of which is crucial for leaders in fields from politics to law and business.
 This course is designed to introduce economic concepts and theories and to develop the skills of economic reasoning and analysis.
 The course spans two years and will cover units including basic economic concepts, microeconomics, macroeconomics and the global economy.
 Students' grades will be based on a combination of internal assessments, such as article analyses, quizzes, unit tests, and research projects.